Palak Paneer

 Tips

-Evaporated milk is a good substitute to cream if need be.
+Evaporated milk is a good substitute for cream if need be.

-Fresh or frozen spinach both work just as well.
+Fresh or frozen spinach, both work just as well.
 Use a blend of spinach if you prefer.
-Adding handfuls of methi, mint, corriander can all work well.
+Adding handfuls of methi-fenugreek, mint, or corriander can all work well.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.